-The exact steps of the above mentioned solutions can be found here.
+The exact steps of the solutions mentioned above can be found here.

 How do you fix your phone camera that won’t focus?

-There are a lot of things you can try to get your camera in focus again.
-Just follow these 8 simple steps:
+There are many things you can try to get your camera in focus again.
+Just follow these eight simple steps:

 - Clean the lenses of your smartphone carefully with a microfiber cloth